 The Shearer Method: Classic Guitar Developments (Book 2)

-The Shearer Method Classic Guitar Developments is the second in a series of works that define Aaron Shearer’s approach to playing the classic guitar.
-The method, with videos/recordings by Thomas Kikta and compositions by Dr. Alan Hirsh, develops music reading (or sight reading), and technique through a unique mindful-learning approach of pre-reading, visualiztion, and memorization.
+The Shearer Method Classic Guitar Developments one of the best intermediate-level books by Aaron Shearer.
+The method, with videos/recordings by Thomas Kikta and compositions by Dr. Alan Hirsh, develops music reading (or sight reading), and technique through a unique mindful-learning approach of pre-reading, visualization, and memorization.

 All original music (solos and duets) are stylistically diverse and sensitively composed to support technical development–rest-stroke/free stroke arpeggios (Lyric Tunes I-IV), progressive rhythm studies with syncopation, irregular and mixed meter (Rhythm Dances I-VI), barring, slurs, glissando, and ornaments.
 The music of the masters sections includes works by Cutting, Sanz, Bach, Mertz and more.